Austrian nationalism: Post-World War One

 The Dollfuss/Schnuschnigg government did not deny that Austrians were Germans but opposed annexation into Germany especially under the Nazi regime.
-According to the estimates of the Austrian government, with the voting age of 24, about 70% of Austrians would have voted to preserve the Austrian independence.
-After the Wehrmacht troops entered Austria to enforce the Anschluss, the Nazis held a controlled plebiscite (Volksabstimmung) in the whole Reich within the following month, asking the people to ratify the fait accompli, and claimed that 99.75% of the votes cast in Austria were in favor.
+According to the estimates of the Austrian government, with the voting age of 24, about 70 % of Austrians would have voted to preserve the Austrian independence.
+After the Wehrmacht troops entered Austria to enforce the Anschluss, the Nazis held a controlled plebiscite (Volksabstimmung) in the whole Reich within the following month, asking the people to ratify the fait accompli, and claimed that 99.75 % of the votes cast in Austria were in favor.
 In case of a fair plebiscite, the Anschluss would have been supported only by 20 % of the Austrian population.
 The relationship between Austrian Catholicism, national identity, and fascism has been a source of controversy.
 After the fall of Nazi Germany and the events from this and World War II, Austrians began to develop a more distinct national identity.
-Unlike earlier in the 20th century, in 1987 only 6 percent of the Austrians identified themselves as "Germans".
-In 2008, over 90 percent of the Austrians saw themselves as an independent nation.
+Unlike earlier in the 20th century, in 1987 only 6 % of the Austrians identified themselves as "Germans".
+In 2008, over 90 % of the Austrians saw themselves as an independent nation.